Primordial black holes with mass ratio-modulated initial clustering: merger suppression and projected constraints: Application to PBH binary mergers

 where the present energy density $\rho_0 = 3H_0^2 c^2 / 8\pi G$, $H_0$ is the Hubble constant, $H(z)$ is the Hubble parameter at redshift $z$, $R_\mathrm{PBH}$ is the PBH differential merger rate, and $E_\mathrm{GW}$ is the energy spectrum of GWs from the binary black hole (BBH) mergers evaluated at the redshifted source frequency $\nu_S = \nu(1+z)$.
 We assume a $\Lambda$CDM cosmology with $h = 0.7$, $\Omega_m = 0.3$, and $\Omega_\mathrm{de} = 0.7$.
 Note that the redshift integration is done up to $z_\mathrm{cut} = (\nu_\mathrm{cut}/\nu) - 1$, where $\nu_\mathrm{cut}$ is the cutoff frequency determined by the GW energy spectrum model.
 We utilize a form of the GW energy spectrum $E_\mathrm{GW}$ outlined in Ref.~\cite{PhysRevLett.106.241101}, taking the non-spinning limit.
 We calculate for the detection SNR $\rho_\mathrm{det}$ for the SGWB following Ref.~\cite{PhysRevD.88.124032}, setting the simulated observation period at $t_\mathrm{obs} = 1\,\mathrm{yr}$.
 We count a detection if $\rho_\mathrm{det}$ exceeds $\rho_\mathrm{thr} = 5$.

 Figure~\ref{fig:SGWB} shows the projected constraints from simulated SGWB-generating mergers in ET (in green) and LISA (in red), assuming the entire SGWB is generated by just PBH binary mergers.
 Just as above, the solid colored curves show the constraints if the mass distributions are assumed to be monochromatic, while the dashed and dash-dotted curves assume power law distributions with $\gamma = 0$.
 The dashed lines represent $N(y)$ for a purely Poissonian spatial distribution, while the dash-dotted lines represent PBHs with a correlated distribution.
+The dotted lines represent the case where we assume a non-zero correlation, but $\mathcal{G}(q)$ is set to $q^{-6/5}$.